 9. The Potting Shed; 112 W. Middle St.

 As one of Chelsea’s first publicly funded structures, the Opera House served as the seat of local government.
 A 400-pound bell in the cupola called locals to meetings, events and elections.
 A large room with a stage and balcony provided space for not only Vaudeville acts, operas and social gatherings, but basketball games and boxing tournaments.
 Voters continued to cast their ballots here until 2000.

-To the right, you can see Seitz’s Tavern, which was built in 1876 by C. Klein.
-George Seitz moved his bar business across the street to this location in 1928.
-Come inside and see the original historic 23-foot-long solid cherry bar which is one of the last stand-up bars in Michigan.
+To the right, you can see Chelsea Burger (currently closed) which was built in 1876 by C. Klein.
+George Seitz moved his bar business (Seitz’s Tavern) across the street to this location in 1928.
+The original historic 23-foot-long solid cherry bar is still inside which is one of the last stand-up bars in Michigan.
 The porcelain enameled facade has remained in place since the late 1940s.

 10. Global Marketplace; 115 W. Middle St.

 Stepping inside the old Hirth Blacksmith Shop you can still see the embedded iron rings on the walls installed by blacksmith Simon Hirth to secure horses.
 Later, when occupied by Farrel’s Sheet Metal, a new finial for the top of the Clock Tower was made here.
 Come in and shop for fair trade products from around the world.